The Legend of Frosty the Snowman

-The Legend of Frosty the Snowman is a 2005 Christmas animated television special produced by Classic Media (now DreamWorks Classics), Studio B Productions and Top Draw Animation.
+The Legend of Frosty the Snowman is a 2005 Christmas animated television film produced by Classic Media (now DreamWorks Classics), Studio B Productions and Top Draw Animation.
 Based on Steve Nelson and Jack Rollins's 1950 Christmas song "Frosty the Snowman", the film is narrated by Burt Reynolds and features Bill Fagerbakke as the voice of Frosty the Snowman.
 It is the fifth (and last-to-date) television special to feature the Frosty the Snowman character.

 Plot

 Frosty the Snowman arrives in the town of Evergreen, where children are unhappy due to strict rules set by Mayor Tinkerton.
 Frosty tries to engage Tinkerton's son, Tommy, but he is too afraid of his father's authority.
 Instead, Frosty plays with Tommy's friend, Walter Wader, who gains confidence.
-Walter engages in a food fight with Tinkerton's older son, Charlie, resulting in both boys landing in detention.
+Walter engages in a food fight with Tommy's older brother, Charlie, resulting in both boys landing in detention.
 Walter's mention of "a magical snowman" makes Tinkerton uneasy, but Principal Hank Pankley assures him that Walter's story is untrue.
 After school, Charlie and Walter both play outside with Frosty.

 Tommy follows Frosty's hat to the library and finds a comic about a boy who created Frosty with the help of his magician father's hat, but the rest of the comic's pages are blank.
 Tinkerton gives Tommy a "#1" pin and asks Tommy to report anything unusual.
 Tommy later discovers a picture of his father as a child and realizes that his father is the boy in the comic.

 Frosty enjoys playing with children, but their misbehavior frustrates parents and causes Tinkerton's collapse.
 Pankley becomes mayor and tricks Walter into helping him trap Frosty, leading to Frosty falling into a pond and melting.
 Meanwhile, the blank pages in the comic restore themselves, and Tommy discovers that Pankley stole the hat and locked it away the same winter that Tinkerton created Frosty.

-Tommy and his friends retrieve the hat and revive Frosty, prompting their worried parents to search for them.
+Tommy and his friends retrieve the hat and revive Frosty, prompting their worried parents to search for their children, despite Pankley's attempts to stop them.
+Tinkerton offers to help, only for Pankley to furiously rebuke him.
 Tommy returns the pin to Tinkerton, who forgives him and recognizes Frosty's magic.
 Pankley's plot and true colors are exposed in the process; Tinkerton immediately reinstates himself as mayor in disgust and Walter throws a snowball at Pankley, leading to a massive snowball fight.
 Pankley runs away from the action, only to fall into the pond.
 The adults and children reconcile, with Tinkerton's belief in magic restored and the rules and curfews removed from Evergreen.
-The film's narrator is revealed to be an elderly Tommy Tinkerton, who is married to his childhood love, Sara Simple.
+The film's narrator is revealed to be an elderly Tommy, who is married to his childhood love interest, Sara Simple.